rizkicahya-ramdani/rizkicahya-ramdani/README.md

 My name is Rizki Cahya Ramdani

-I'm studying about Web Developer and Software Engineering
+I'm learn about Web Developer and Software Engineer